bradleybarrett/goat-milk-dairy-farm/README.md

 #### 7. Modify Routing Weights for Service Versions <a name="6-7"></a>

-Note: The service-version values will be synced to the consul kv-store and used to compute new routing weights for the associated load balancer.
-Observe the resulting kvstore changes in the consul ui and the computed routing weights in load balancer stats ui.
-See the section "View Running Instances in a Web Browser" for how to access each ui in a web browser.
+Note: The service-version values will be synced to the kv-store and used to compute new routing weights for the associated load balancers.
+After modifying the service-version values, view the resulting changes in the consul UI (kv-store values) and the haproxy stats UI (computed routing weights for each load balancer).
+See the section "View Running Instances in a Web Browser" for how to access each UI in a web browser.

 **Option 1: Fork and commit (use if gonsul connects to a remote repo)**
 1. Fork the repo